Skip to content

 Air Mail

-Co-editor and deputy editor respectively, Alessandro and Nathan will be revealing the inside story of the small weekly newsletter project that proved the naysayers wrong and is now a succesful fixture in the New York media landscape.
+Co-editor and deputy editor respectively, Alessandra and Nathan will be revealing the inside story of the small weekly newsletter project that proved the naysayers wrong and is now a succesful fixture in the New York media landscape.
 As well a broader range of newsletters, they’ve launched their own branded news kiosks in three cities—the latest one in the West Village.
 How long before they launch a print edition?

 airmail.news